History & landmarks

 Alnwick Castle & Garden

 Yes, Hogwarts.
-Brilliant for a full day out — castle, the famous gardens, the Treehouse restaurant.
+Brilliant for a full day out: castle, the famous gardens, the Treehouse restaurant.
+Also well worth a visit to Barter Books, the most amazing second-hand bookshop with brilliant cheese scones.

 15 min drive